Swelling after lens replacement. Rehabilitation after cataract removal

 • Does not cause pain to the patient.

-• Does not require any serious restrictions in the rehabilitation period.
+• Does not require any serious restrictions during the rehabilitation period.

-• It implies the use of safe materials and high quality tools.
+• Involves the use of safe materials and high quality tools.

-All these advantages over outdated methods allow you to perform an operation called phacoemulsification in the shortest possible time with a minimum of complications.
+All these advantages over outdated techniques make it possible to perform an operation called phacoemulsification in the shortest possible time with a minimum of complications.

-Despite the use of the latest technology, the procedure has several contraindications:
+Despite the use of the latest technologies, the procedure has several contraindications:

-• Too small anterior chamber of the eyeball.
+• The anterior chamber of the eyeball is too small.

 • Retinal pathology: destruction or detachment.